An open letter to last minute holiday shoppers

-It’s less than a week before Christmas and the stores are jammed with those getting their last minute shopping done.
-Normally I am one of them, but luckily this year, I only have a few stocking stuffers left to buy.
+It’s only days before Christmas and the stores are jammed with those getting their last minute shopping done.
+Normally I am one of them, but luckily this year, aside from a Secret Santa gift, I am completely done.
 I know what I need to get and where to get it and will be in and out in hopefully less than 10 minutes.

 Over the years I have seen 2 different types of last minute shoppers.
 They are: